 I would say that the design of the traditional Nintendo Switch Dock is quite flawed in the aspect of ventilation.
 Although it has ventilator fans built to help circulate air and reduce heat accumulation, Nintendo could have done better to design a dock with a less enclosed framework.

-The Nintendo Switch is likely getting overheated because neither of its faces are open to air flow whenever in docked mode.
+The Nintendo Switch is likely getting overheated because neither of its faces is open to airflow whenever in docked mode.
 Making use of an alternative dock that has no enclosed design but can still charge your Nintendo Switch with a USB-C port might be a good idea.

 2. Taking breaks in-between gaming sessions

 It is very easy to go hours on end with our consoles without taking a break, even for a meal.
 That is very common for regular gamers.
 But this practice might not necessarily be good for your console’s health.

 It may just be the culprit behind your Nintendo Switch’s overheating problem.
 Using the device for extended periods without regular breaks to let it cool off means pushing it to work overtime.

 And that will make the internal components heat up considerably, almost to the point of getting damaged.
 You should typically stop using the console when it becomes too hot while playing in handheld mode, as it may result in skin burns.
 If you can’t break your gaming session abruptly, I recommend you use Nintendo Switch external cooling fan.
 This has proven to be very helpful.